Ovid/zen-of-test-suites/README.md

 4. [Using test control methods](http://www.modernperlbooks.com/mt/2009/03/using-test-control-methods-with-testclass.html)
 5. [Working with Test::Class test suites](http://www.modernperlbooks.com/mt/2009/03/working-with-testclass-test-suites.html)

-That tutorial is slightly out of date (I wrote it five years ago), but it explains effective use of `Test::Class` and some common anti-patterns when using it.
+That tutorial is slightly out of date (I wrote it in 2009), but it explains effective use of `Test::Class` and some common anti-patterns when using it.